kaesik/100-Days-Challenge/README.md

 Day 018 - Turtle Module; First approach to Turtle Module.
 Performs simple exercises and gets familiar with the Turtle Module library. \
 Day 019 - Turtle Module; Performs simple tasks by learning Turtle Module and OOP. \
 Day 020/021 - Snake Game project; I created a Snake game using Turtle Module and OOP.
+Day 022 - Pong Game project; I created a Pong game using Turtle Module and OOP.